 Metal Roofing

 Lasts forever and surprisingly stylish if you go for something like standing seam panels.
-Great for newer homes or if you fancy something a bit different.
+Great for newer homes.

 Slate Tiles